andreferibeiro/half-marathon-EDA/README.md

 ## Conclusion

 ## References
-[1] Parker-Pope, Tara.How to Start Running,**The New York Times**.
+[1] Parker-Pope, Tara.
+How to Start Running, **The New York Times**.
 Available in: https://www.nytimes.com/guides/well/how-to-start-running